Lane routing

 Step 4

-If the app host returns `Location: /dashboard/`, the app host still collides with the dashboard host or an old proxy rule.
+If the app host returns 401 or 403, the edge policy is active. signed-link lanes should return 401 until relay_exp and relay_sig are present.
+If it redirects to /dashboard/, the app host still collides with the dashboard host or an old proxy rule.

 Curl checks